 Next step is to select the datastore.
 Choose the datastore you want to use.
 You can also enable “Thin Disk Mode” here (handy for a test lab, but not recommended for production).
 Click “Next”.

 We’re almost there!
 The last wizard step asks us for the network details of the new 6.7 appliance.
 Provide all the data and then click “Next”.

 Review all the data.
 If you are fine with them, click “Finish”.

 The deployment stage starts now.

 The deployment wizard will go through multiple phases (just wait and let it finish): initializing, deploying the appliance, powering on the appliance, waiting for RPM installation to start, setting up storage, installing components (commonjars, unixODBC, lwis, certificate-server, identity-sts, pod, sca, Postgres-odbc, vpxd-agents-eesx, sps, autodeploy, UpdateManager, vsm).
 After all these steps are completed, stage 1 of upgrade vCenter Server Appliance is done!
 You will need to click on “Continue” to start Stage 2.

-Stay tuned for the next article covering Stage 2 (data migration from the old 6.5 vCSA to the new 6.7 vCSA).
+Check my next article covering Stage 2 (data migration from the old 6.5 vCSA to the new 6.7 vCSA)!